-The Washington State University Creamery/Food Science Scholarship was created by setting aside a portion of all cheese and ice cream sales from the WSU Creamery for the purpose of supporting undergraduate students majoring in food science at Washington State University.
-This scholarship is given annually and can be renewed for a total of 4 years.
-The application deadline is April 1 for the scholarship to be awarded in August of that year.
+The Washington State University Creamery/Food Science Scholarship was created by setting aside a portion of all cheese and ice cream sales from the WSU Creamery for the purpose of supporting undergraduate students majoring in Food Science at Washington State University.
+This scholarship is awarded annually and is renewable.
+The application deadline is April 1!

 - Office of Financial Aid & Scholarships – To be considered for university, college or food science scholarships, apply before the January 31 deadline.
 To be eligible for WSU scholarships, you must first apply to WSU for admission, and then apply for the WSU Scholarships – It’s a two-step process and there are TWO applications – one for admissions and one for scholarships.